 - 1. It is easy to understand and easy to compute. - 2.
-It is based on all the observations. - 3.
-It is less affected by extreme observations vis-a-vis range or standard deviation (to be discussed in the next section).
+It is based on all the observations. - It is less affected by extreme observations vis-a-vis range or standard deviation (to be discussed in the next section). - 4.
+It is not much affected by fluctuations of sampling.